 In an oven pre-heated to 350 degrees, bake the granola bars for about 10-12 minutes.

-Once the bars are done the cooking, place them in the freezer for about 30 minutes to allow them to firm up.
+Once the bars are done the cooking, place them in the freezer or the freezing port of your refrigerator for about 30 minutes to allow them to firm up.
 Then, cut the bars into eight equal servings.
 The bars can be stored in the refrigerator or freezer!

-Here is the nutrition per 1/8 of the total recipe:
+If you want to know how much nutritions you’ll get, here is the calculation of the nutrition per 1/8 of the total recipe:

 - Calories: 102.4